ParabolInc/parabol/packages/embedder/bed.md

 For step 2 we don't want to stick all the logic in the migration, but we don't want migrations that are mutable.
 So, what we may do is attempt to import it & call it.
 Perhaps we have a file like `migrateOldDiscussions.ts` which then calls the embedder. that way all we have to do is leave that file in place as a tombstone if business cases ever change.

+## Metadata to Job Queue

+Now that we have all the metadata we could ever want, when do we add it to the job queue?

+- do it for only some orgIds
+- do it whenever a new model gets added
+- do it immediately when an item gets added to the metadata table

+we could say:

+- whenever an item gets added to metadata, trigger an insert into job queue (if matching orgId)
+- whenever a new model gets added, do it for everything. how do we know a new model was added? a table was added

+So...
+when a new table gets created, create a trigger that inserts the data into the job queue table put this trigger on the metadata table

+when a model gets removed, its triggers get removed if a model gets re-added, then new items will get added to the queue & the initialization will have to handle dupes

+when a model gets added

+- a table gets added
+- worker(s) needs to grab all existing metadata & put it into queue -